gradle/gradle/design-docs/publication-model.md

 5. Add an `IvyConfiguration` concept.
 This is a collection of things that can be converted into a collection of `IvyDependency` instances.
 6. Add a named container of `IvyConfiguration` instances to `IvyDependencyDescriptor`.

 For the singleton `ivy` and `maven` instances, these properties would have defaults as specified earlier.
-For `MavenPublication` instances backed by a `MavenPom`, these properties will default to those values specified in the `MavenPom` scope mappings.
-Mutating the scopes for a `MavenPom` backed publication would not affect the scope mappings.

 Note that there are some pieces left out intentionally here: Maven `scope` and `systemPath` dependency properties and `system` scope and `exclusions`, and Ivy configuration extension, configuration mappings, and artifact includes and excludes.